AjayD17/AjayD17/README.md

 I love transforming ideas into interactive, user-friendly web solutions using modern frameworks and best coding practices.

 🎯 Currently enhancing my skills in **ReactJS, NodeJS, and Django**
-💡 Open to collaborating on real-world projects, open-source contributions, and freelance opportunities
+💡 Open to collaborating on real-world projects, open-source contributions, freelance opportunities, and mentoring learners in programming

 ---